iameas/sora/README.md

-# Sora Programming Language VS Code Extension
+# VS Code Extension Support For Sora Programming Language

 Sora is a human-centric, natural-language-inspired programming language designed to make coding as intuitive and readable as conversation.
 It aims to bridge the gap between human thought and machine logic by allowing developers — beginners and professionals alike — to express computation in grammatical, structured English.